American Forts: West

 Johnson's Fort

-The Sauk (Sac) and Fox Indian Agency after Fort Osage was temporarily abandoned.
-It was a two-story blockhouse located on Little Moniteau Creek (location ?), upriver from town.
+The Sauk (Sac) and Fox Indian Agency was relocated here after Fort Madison, Iowa was attacked and abandoned.
+It was a two-story blockhouse located on Little Moniteau Creek (or possibly on nearby Factory Creek just to the north).

 Camp Tipton